c-scale-mqs/mqs/docs/source/dataaccess.rst

 Data Access
 ===========

-**Example usages to search and use metadata to access data via the MQS.**
+**Example usages to search and use metadata to access data via the EO-MQS.**

 Please note that this is still work in progress.